-- Environmental Consultant: EnviroAfrica

-- Principle Agent
+Principle Agent

-- Main Contractor: Project Site Manager
+Main Contractor: Project Site Manager

-- Sub-contractor: Project contractor
+Sub-contractor: Project contractor

-- ECO: Environmental Control Officer
+ECO: Environmental Control Officer

-The proposed site will be demarcated prior to the commencement of any construction whatsoever, this includes site establishment, the moving of construction material or any other items onto the site, etc.
+The proposed works areas will be demarcated prior to the commencement of any clearance of vegetation or workstations, this includes site establishment, the moving of construction material or any other items onto the site, etc.

 - The site will be demarcated with appropriate dropper poles.
 A single strand of orange baler twine is to be attached to the dropper poles to indicate boundaries and no-go areas for site personnel and vehicular movement.
-(Alternative fencing may be decided upon dependent on site requirements).
-Other demarcation measures can be used if approved by the ECO. - The construction area i.e. road, stockpile areas and development footprint etc. must be demarcated and fenced off with dropper poles and orange baler twine approximately 1m high is considered adequate.
-The demarcation will be agreed on during the start-up meeting. - All fencing and fence placement / positioning must be approved by the ECO on site. - Work areas and access routes must be clearly demarcated to minimise environmental impact. - In the event that sensitive features are threatened by construction activities, temporary fencing off of these areas (for individual areas such as trees or rocks) or the construction area (when working in a mainly natural environment) is recommended. - NB: Also note the requirements discussed under the following paragraphs: 3.10.5; 3.10.6; 3.10.2; 3.10.9; 3.10.7; 3.10.8.

-- The Contractor must maintain in good order all demarcation, fencing and barriers for the duration of construction activities, or as otherwise instructed. - Demarcation may not be moved, re-located or altered or changed without the approval of the ECO. - Any temporary fencing removed for the execution of any portion of the works is to be reinstated by the Contractor as soon as practicable. - The Contractor at the end of the contract must remove all demarcation, fencing or barriers not forming part of the final works on Site.
+(Alternative fencing may be decided upon dependent on-site requirements).
+Other demarcation measures can be used if approved by the ECO. - The works area i.e. road, stockpile areas and workstations etc. must be appropriately demarcated and fenced off with dropper poles and orange baler twine approximately 1m high is considered adequate.
+The demarcation will be agreed on during the start-up meeting. - All fencing and fence placement / positioning must be approved by the ECO on site. - Work areas and access routes must be clearly demarcated to minimise environmental impact. - In the event that sensitive features are threatened by maintenance activities or clearing of workstations, temporary fencing off of these areas (for individual areas such as trees or rocks) or the works area (when working in a mainly natural environment) is recommended. - NB: Also note the requirements discussed under the following paragraphs: 3.10.2; 3.10.5; 3.10.6; 3.10.7;. - The Contractor must maintain in good order all demarcation, fencing and barriers for the duration of maintenance activities, or as otherwise instructed. - Demarcation may not be moved, re-located or altered or changed without the approval of the ECO. - Any temporary fencing removed for the execution of any portion of the works is to be reinstated by the Contractor as soon as practicable. - The Contractor at the end of the contract must remove all demarcation, fencing or barriers not forming part of the final works on Site.